Why Vibecoding Isn't Enough: And What to Do About It

 Ready to Vibecode With Understanding?

 Contral is the IDE that teaches while you build.
-Join the waitlist for early access.
+Get started for free today.